Contrasting Bragg Gaming Group (OTCMKTS:BRGGF) & Bragg Gaming Group (NASDAQ:BRAG)

-Bragg Gaming Group (OTCMKTS:BRGGF – Get Rating) and Bragg Gaming Group (NASDAQ:BRAG – Get Rating) are both small-cap consumer discretionary companies, but which is the superior business?
-We will contrast the two businesses based on the strength of their risk, dividends, earnings, valuation, institutional ownership, profitability and analyst recommendations.
+Bragg Gaming Group (OTCMKTS:BRGGF – Get Rating) and Bragg Gaming Group (NASDAQ:BRAG – Get Rating) are both small-cap consumer discretionary companies, but which is the better business?
+We will contrast the two businesses based on the strength of their risk, valuation, dividends, institutional ownership, analyst recommendations, earnings and profitability.

-This is a breakdown of recent recommendations and price targets for Bragg Gaming Group and Bragg Gaming Group, as reported by MarketBeat.com.
+This is a breakdown of recent ratings and target prices for Bragg Gaming Group and Bragg Gaming Group, as provided by MarketBeat.

 |Sell Ratings